nervosnetwork/rfcs/rfcs/0038-cheque/0038-cheque.md

     < valid signature for sender public key hash >
 ```

 When a signature is provided and can be validated by the sender public key hash, and the since of the cheque input cell is same as `0xA000000000000006` which means the tx failed verification unless it is 6 epochs later since the input cells get confirmed on-chain, the cheque cell can be unlocked.
-In this example a cheque cell is converted back to a sender normal cell with SUDT.
+In this example a cheque cell is converted back to a sender empty cell with SUDT.

 #### 2. Withdraw via sender lock script